jlibovicky/jlibovicky.github.io/_posts/2019-05-24-MT-Weekly-Analyzing-Self-Attention.md

 to pop up on arXiv.
-One of those which went public just a few days ago is a paper called [_Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned_](https://arxiv.org/pdf/1905.09418.pdf) which was done by quite a diverse group of researchers from University of Amsterdam, University of Edinburgh, Moscow Institute of Physics and Technology and Russian company Yandex.
+One of those which went public just a few days ago is a paper called [_Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned_](https://arxiv.org/pdf/1905.09418.pdf) written by quite a diverse group of researchers from University of Amsterdam, University of Edinburgh, Moscow Institute of Physics and Technology and Russian company Yandex.

 The paper analyzes the encoder of the Transformer models for machine translation and tries to get to the bottom of what the self-attention heads in the encoder do.
-The self-attention is known to capture some linguistic phenomena, but most of the attention heads learn to do mysterious operations that no one can really interpret.
-It is indeed tempting to think that this is what makes the Transformer such a powerful model.
+The self-attention is known to capture some linguistic phenomena, but most of the attention heads learn to do “mysterious” operations that no one can really interpret.
+It is indeed tempting to think that this is one of the things that make the Transformer such a powerful model.
 However, this paper shows that exactly these heads are the most superfluous ones and if you (cleverly) remove them from an already trained model, the translation is quality is not harmed at all.

 <details>

 <summary>First, let me remind you how the self-attention heads in the <a
 href="https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf">Transformer
 model</a> look like.
-(Click to unroll if your interested in a clumsy summary or just skip it.)</summary>
+(Click to unroll if you are interested in a clumsy summary or just skip it.)</summary>

 <p>The inputs of the encoder are word embedding vectors.
 A word vector in the
 next sublayer is a combination of the vectors on the previous layers, more